 - Prospective students typically apply to both schools at the same time.

-- You may also apply during your first year at the Sanford School to be considered for a joint degree, but you must apply to Fuqua by Round 2.
+- You may also apply during your first year at the Sanford School to be considered for a joint degree.

 - If you are admitted to one but not both schools, you may reapply to the desired second school later in your academic career.